 - Teaching and Learning Curriculum Program

-Dr. Alyssa Korman is a PGY1 Ambulatory Care resident with Shenandoah University collaborative clinics.
-She received her Doctor of Pharmacy degree with a concentration in Public Health from Wilkes University in Wilkes-Barre, PA.
-Her professional interests include endocrinology, anticoagulation, and public health efforts.
-Outside of work, she enjoys cooking, seeing live music, and exploring new cities.
-Upon completion of her PGY1, Alyssa hopes to obtain board certification and practice in a primary care clinic where she can continue to pursue clinical and teaching opportunities.
+Dr. Rileigh Provenza is a PGY1 Ambulatory Care resident with Shenandoah University collaborative clinics.
+She is originally from Mount Airy, Maryland located about an hour west of Baltimore.
+Rileigh received her Doctorate of Pharmacy from Shenandoah University Bernard J Dunn School of Pharmacy and her undergraduate degree in Biology from Shenandoah University.
+Her professional interests include endocrinology, geriatrics, transitions of care, and women’s health.
+Outside of work, she enjoys traveling to new cities, cooking, and yoga.
+Upon completion of her PGY1, Rileigh plans to practice in primary care where she can continue to pursue clinical and teaching opportunities.

 Practice Site Information and Resources: